-Taxi is the most convenient way to travel from Nijo Castle to Nishiki Market, however, it’s also the most expensive.
-While Uber (or a Japanese alternative) isn’t available in Kyoto you’ll manage to find taxies quite easily.
+A taxi is the most convenient way to travel from Nijo Castle to Nishiki Market, however, it’s also the most expensive.
+While Uber (or a Japanese alternative) isn’t available in Kyoto you’ll manage to find taxies quite easily outside Nijo Castle.

 Walking from Nijo Castle to Nishiki Market will take around 30 – 45 minutes depending on your pace.
 The route is completely flat with no incline making it a possibility for most.
 On the route, you could choose to take a small detour and visit some other popular Kyoto attractions including;